desirekaleba/registration_login_php/README.md

-# A PHP Registration-Login Example
+# A PHP Registration-Login App

-## Is a example of php scripts which show how to design a registration-login system
+> This is a example of php scripts which show how to design a registration-login system

-### Extrack the .sql file(exam.sql) to have the database with you
+> Extrack the `.sql` file(`exam.sql`) to have the database with you